kalispell-software-crafters/ugly-sweater-website/README.md

 To use this template you need to have [node.js](https://nodejs.org/) installed.

-To start a development server, run the following command:
+To start a development server, navigate to the project directory in a terminal and run the following command:

 ```sh
   npm start